LeandroTheDev/maui_android_demonstration/plugins/Readme.md

-All plugins is stored here
+All plugins are stored here